-Many methods of weight loss can be disputed, but the necessity of a caloric deficit is NOT one of them.
+Many weight loss methods can be disputed, but the necessity of a caloric deficit ISN’T one of them.

 When it comes to weight loss, caloric deficit is king.

 Why?
 Why is a caloric deficit so important?

 Well, because without a caloric deficit, you’re not going to lose weight.

 No deficit = no weight loss, regardless of the diet and its claims.